--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Take A Downtown Walking Tour

 Exploring Palm Springs on foot is a great way to soak in the city’s desert views and architecture.
-This charming city is known of midcentury architecture, desert landscapes, and Hollywood history.
+This charming city is known for its midcentury architecture, desert landscapes, and Hollywood history.
 Let’s explore some of the highlights on a downtown walking tour.

 Head towards the Palm Springs Art Museum.